-COLOUR – workshop diversity and inclusion
+COLOUR – workshop Bias in AI

 Details